-- Support early detection and rapid response efforts throughout the Park - Institute a culture of awareness, continuous learning and best practices regarding invasive species - Continue to partner with APIPP for invasive species efforts including annual strategic plan, education and outreach - Support efforts to reduce existing populations of invasive species including funding research and eradication efforts where feasible - Develop a framework and strategy for analysis and decision-making (prioritizing needs and actions) - Progress innovative design solutions to reduce opportunities for the introduction or spread of invasive species
+- Support early detection and rapid response efforts throughout the Park - Establish a baseline map of existing infestations in the Park.
+The map will be used to measure success in control and/or eradication. - Institute a culture of awareness, continuous learning and best practices regarding invasive species - Continue to partner with APIPP for invasive species efforts including annual strategic plan, education and outreach - Support efforts to reduce existing populations of invasive species including funding research and eradication efforts where feasible - Develop a framework and strategy for analysis and decision-making (prioritizing needs and actions) - Progress innovative design solutions to reduce opportunities for the introduction or spread of invasive species